mannh/MCL_example/README.md

 # Monte Carlo Localization of a Mobile Robot Using Landmarks Example

+This assignment is taken from course Introduction to Robtics (Ben Gurion University).

 Consider a planar robot with three DOFs x = (x, y, θ) operating in a world of size 100 × 100.
 The world includes six landmarks at m = {(20, 20),(50, 20),(80, 20),(80, 80),(50, 80),(20, 80)}